allenb24/Autonomous-Vehicle/README.md

 - **Motor Control & Electrical Design**: Building a custom PCB to drive the motor required understanding H-bridge logic, power regulation, and noise considerations.
 Debugging voltage drops and ensuring consistent servo performance was a hands-on challenge using tools such as multimeters and oscilloscopes.

 - **Object Detection Trade-offs**: Differentiating traffic signs by shape and color proved harder than expected due to lighting variability.
-We tuned color thresholds and used blob filtering but were unable to fully implement multiple shape classification due to time constraints; it was only able to recognize a stop sign.
+Tuned color thresholds and used blob filtering but was unable to fully implement multiple shape classification due to time constraints; the system was only able to recognize a stop sign.

 Through these challenges, I gained a strong appreciation for embedded systems integration, automation, feedback control systems, hardware debugging, and real-time computer vision.
 This project deepened my understanding of what it takes to build intelligent robotics systems under real-world constraints.